An Epic Road Trip Up California's Highway One —

 On the drive from L.A. to San Francisco, we seek out the detours, pit stops and people who make it worth taking the long way.

-A few kilometres down a winding, oak–canopied road in the Santa Ynez Mountains, I pull onto the shoulder.
-A 30–second rain shower wets the blacktop and suspends a film of perfumed smoke low in the air.
-Many hills in the area are scorched black from last winter’s wildfires, but that’s not it.
+A few kilometres down a winding, oak-canopied road in the Santa Ynez Mountains, I pull onto the shoulder.
+A 30-second rain shower wets the blacktop and suspends a film of perfumed smoke low in the air.
 I follow the scent on foot around the next bend to the Cold Spring Tavern, where the beer flows, the barbecue pit burns all day and a country singer plays in the barroom.

 This old stagecoach station dates to 1886.
 A collection of timber structures is decorated with pre–vintage lighting, colourful signs and an arkful of taxidermy: I count nine deer plus a bear, a coyote and one trout that has hung out over the window so long, it appears to be petrified.
 And as the first stop on my four–day drive from Los Angeles to San Francisco, the Tavern proves how rewarding it can be to take the longcut.
 Most drivers make the 625–kilometre run in six hours, zipping up Interstate 5 through the state’s interior, but I’m tracing Highway 1 to check in with the inhabitants of the Central Coast – an often bypassed part of the state.
 Lined with beaches and carved by mountains, it’s bisected by detours and slow roads that attract dreamers and free spirits seeking their own rewarding route.